This article about driving in Spain was written by iAbogado Servicios. See end of article for more information.

 All EU driving licenses are recognized in Spain.
 If you are European Union citizen, you may drive in Spain until your license expires, then you must apply for a Spanish driving license and prove your residency in Spain (showing your NIE no. and registration of your property with the local Town Hall would be enough).

 If you are from outside the EU and wish to drive throughout the Spanish territory for long periods, then your driving license shall be translated by an official translator.
 You can also drive on an international license.
 After 1 year, you must obtain a Spanish driving license as you cannot continue driving under your license duly translated, nor under an international permit.
-You should then apply for a Spanish driving license for which you shall need to proof your residency in Spain.
+You should then apply for a Spanish driving license for which you shall need to prove your residency in Spain.

 Once you get your Spanish driving license, your foreign license is returned to the issuing office of your home country.